MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-02-complete-ai-travel-agent.md

     ...
     ```

-    The intent should be routed to your default case and the LLM should handle the request for a chicken satay recipe, how delicious!
+    The intent should be routed to your default case and the LLM should handle the request for a chicken satay recipe.

     > [!NOTE]
     > If your code doesn't produce the output you expected, you can review the code in the **Solution** folder.